 At the beginning of class, the teacher can go around the room and touch each weather card while reciting the corresponding vocabulary word (e.g., “it’s sunny!”).
 Encourage students to mimic the motions and say the words aloud with the teacher.
 If the class is large, it’s helpful to have multiple images of each card posted on the walls.

-3. Suitable clothing as per weather
+3. Suitable clothing as per the weather

 Divide the class into smaller groups and give each group a basket of clothing, including sweaters, raincoats, boots, flip-flops, shorts, etc. Assign a different weather scenario to each group, and have them separate the clothes appropriately (e.g., rainy, hot).